nuss/SuperCollider-help-html/README.md

-Have a look at SuperCollider help files, including help for some quarks and SC plugins: http://pustota.basislager.org/_/sc-help/Help.
+Have a look at latest SuperCollider help files, including documentation for some quarks and SC plugins: http://pustota.basislager.org/_/sc-help/Help.